 The US Government also provides housing grants to help single mothers establish a secure place to live.

 13. Housing and Urban Development (HUD) Grants: This grant provides financial assistance to those who are unable to afford housing.
-There are several programs under HUD to help the economically backward people afford a house.
-You can know about them here.
+There are several programs under HUD to help economically backward afford a house.
+You can learn more about them here.

 Business Grants For Single Mothers

-If the mother wants to start a business and needs capital for it, there are some grants she can make use of.
+For mothers seeking to start a business and in need of capital, there are some grants she can make use of.

 14. Community Development Financial Institution (CDFI): This financial institution helps promote capital and economic growth by providing private loans, investments, financial services, and technical assistance to underserved populations and communities, through local community institutions or banks.

-Eligibility: The eligibility criteria could differ from one institution to the other.
-You may go to your nearest community bank and know about the details.
+Eligibility: The eligibility criteria differs from one institution to the other.
+You may go to your nearest community bank for details.

-15. PeaChic Grant: This grant offers financial assistance to women who own a business.
-The grant money is $500 and would be helpful for women who are planning to expand their business or buying new equipment.
+15. PeaChic Grant: This $500 grant offers financial assistance to female business owners and is intended to assist women in expanding their business or buying new equipment.